Water Balance

 pH

-If pH Is too low
+If the pH Is Too Low

 pH values below 7.2 may lead to corrosion of metallic pipes, etched plaster, rapid loss of chlorine residual and possible irritation to swimmers.